Robing00/setup_kali/README.md

 # Kali-Clean

-This is a guide for installing Kali Linux with additional programs and configurations, including a clean i3 desktop installation using the provided [install_i3.sh](../main/install_i3.sh) or [install.sh(without i3)](main/install.sh) script, which contains configuration settings for alacritty and i3 by [xct](https://github.com/xct).
+This is a guide for installing Kali Linux with additional programs and configurations, including a clean i3 desktop installation using the provided [install_i3.sh](../main/install_i3.sh) or [install.sh (if you dont want to use i3)](../main/install.sh) script, which contains configuration settings for alacritty and i3 by [xct](https://github.com/xct).

-main/install_i3.sh

 ## Installation
 To begin the installation, clone the repository and execute ./install.sh as a non root user.
 It will update Kali and install various packages, although it may take some time to complete.